Tonypacking/NAS-ProductMapping/RP/README.md

 python /vrba_adam/RP/evolution_vs_backprop.py --analyze

 ````
-##### Description:
-If set searching for the best model is disabled and just reads the validation_predictions.csv
+##### Description: If set searching for the best model is disabled and just reads the validation_predictions.csv.

 # Developer documentation
 This project scripts are structured in 4 different folders